nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 User and Group Mapping
 ----------------------

-In ownCloud, the user name is automatically the user ID, same applies for groups.
-That’s why we map the DN and UUID of the LDAP object to an ownCloud name.
+In ownCloud the user or group name is used to have all relevant information in the database assigned.
+To work reliably a permanent internal user name and group name is created and mapped to the LDAP DN and UUID.
+If the DN changes in LDAP it will be detected, there will be no conflicts.

 Those mappings are done in the database table ldap_user_mapping and ldap_group_mapping.
-The user name is also used for the user’s folder, which contains files and meta data.
-Most ownCloud applications, like Sharing, use the user name to refer to a user.
-Renaming a user (or a group) is not supported.
+The user name is also used for the user's folder (except something else is specified in *User Home Folder Naming Rule*), which contains files and meta data.

+As of ownCloud 5 internal user name and a visible display name are separated.
+This is not the case for group names, yet, i.e. group cannot be altered.

 That means that your LDAP configuration should be good and ready before putting it into production.
-The mapping tables are filled early, but as long as you are testing, you empty the tables any time.
+The mapping tables are filled early, but as long as you are testing, you can empty the tables any time.
 Do not do this in production.
-If you want to rename a user or a group, be very careful.
+If you want to rename a group, be very careful.
+Do not rename the user's internal name.

 Caching
 -------